English folklore

+Additionally, English folklore has been influenced by historical events, such as the witch trials of the early modern period, which are reflected in stories like that of the Pendle witches.
 During the Renaissance in the 16th century, England looked to more European texts to develop a national identity.
 English folklore has continued to differ according to region, although there are shared elements across the country.

-Its folktales include the traditional Robin Hood tales and the Brythonic-inspired Arthurian legend, and their stories often contained a moral imperative stemming from Christian values.
 The folktales, characters and creatures are often derived from aspects of English experience, such as topography, architecture, real people, or real events.